-Parenting plans often change as the child grows and their needs become different.
-If both parents agree to the changes in the parenting plan, the process of modifying the agreement often consists of submitting the changes along with a signed statement that both parents are in agreement.
+Parenting plans can be updated as the child grows and their needs change.
+If both parents agree to the post-judgment modifications in the parenting plan, the process of changing the agreement often consists of submitting the updates and a signed statement that both parents agree.
 However, in some cases, a parent can request that the court modify the parenting plan for other reasons, such as:

 - The belief that the child’s safety is at risk if the parenting plan continues.

 - One parent has experienced a substantial change in circumstances that makes them unable to meet the parental responsibility and time-sharing obligations that they were granted through the original plan.

 - There is a substantial benefit to be gained by the child from a modification in the agreement.